slideflow/slideflow/docs-source/source/slideflow_studio.rst

 |

-Workbench's performance can be monitored with the performance widget, accessed via View -> Show -> Performance, or by pressing Ctrl+Shift+P. This widget displays frametimes for GUI display, image rendering, normalization, and model prediction.
+Performance can be monitored with the performance widget, accessed via View -> Show -> Performance, or by pressing Ctrl+Shift+P. This widget displays frametimes for GUI display, image rendering, normalization, and model prediction.
 This widget can also be used to set a FPS limit (defaults to 60) and vertical sync (enabled by default).
 Low memory mode can be enabled here; when enabled, heatmaps are calculated with threadpools rather than multiprocessing pools, which decreases memory utilization at the cost of slower heatmap generation.